tchvu3/capacitor-voice-recorder/README.md

 * will pause an ongoing recording. note that if the recording has not started yet the promise
 * will reject with `RECORDING_HAS_NOT_STARTED`. in case of success the promise will resolve to `{ value: true }` if the pause
 * was successful or `{ value: false }` if the recording is already paused.
-*/
+* if the current mobile os does not support this method the promise will reject with `NOT_SUPPORTED_OS_VERSION` */
 VoiceRecorder.pauseRecording()
 .then((result: GenericResponse) => console.log(result.value))